How can I help?

 Types of placements

-Students may be placed in pairs in their Holistic and Phase 1 placements or placed as individual students in separate classes.
-Increasingly in initial teacher education (ITE), collaborative teaching is being recognised as a valuable means of professional development at all stages from student teacher to highly experienced / senior member of staff.
+Primary undergraduate students may be placed in pairs in their Holistic, Phase 1 or Phase 2 placements or placed as individual students in separate classes.
+Increasingly in initial teacher education (ITE), collaborative teaching is being recognised as a valuable means of professional development at all stages from student teacher to highly experienced/senior member of staff.
 It is widely recognised that people will be working together and supporting each other to achieve mutually beneficial outcomes.
-Team teaching, mentoring, peer coaching, joint planning, mutual observation and feedback are increasingly becoming a normal part of school life.
-The university recognises the benefits of such collaborative approaches by incorporating opportunities to undertake a group or paired placements where appropriate.
+Team teaching, Mentoring, peer coaching, joint planning, mutual observation and feedback are increasingly becoming a normal part of school life.
+The university recognises the benefits of such collaborative approaches by incorporating opportunities to undertake group or paired placements where appropriate.

 Attendance

 1. Contact the Placement School as soon as possible by telephone and follow the school’s staff absence reporting procedures.
-It would be helpful if an indication as to the length of absence could be given.
+It is helpful if an indication as to the length of absence can be given.

 2. Contact the Partnership Team on 0113 812 1761 or carnegie.partnerships@leedsbeckett.ac.uk